arslan9292/magneto/README.md

 On the other hand, the bot would have a receiver, a decoder (HT648L), a development board with an atmega32 microcontroller and the motors are driven using two L239D motor driver ICs.

+The project contributors: Ashish Arun and Jigyasu Pandey.

 ### The Design & Look

 ![DSC00310](https://user-images.githubusercontent.com/6632266/198821709-faaa9780-da20-494a-9bca-dfac258ffbb6.JPG)